morrownr/USB-WiFi/README.md

 adapters that also work well in Windows...this will prove beneficial to you Windows users when you try Linux...and we know you will.

 -----

-The mission of this site is to collect information and provide links regarding the purchase and use of USB WiFi adapters with Linux.

 Any information and links you can provide are welcome.
 Submit the information and links by clicking on Issues.